-The count of database instances where collection of database inventory was not attempted.
-Inventory gathering cannot succeed in the following cases, which are logged in \$(CommonAppDataFolder)\Flexera Software\Compliance\Logging\

-InventoryRule\RuleID\OracleDBInventory.log on the inventory beacon:

-- A database instance listed in the .ora files on an inventory beacon falls outside the scope of the inventory beacon (where the 'scope' is the intersection of the subnets assigned to the inventory beacon and the target for the rule that the inventory beacon is executing).
+Column Notes Inventory skipped The count of database instances where collection of database inventory was not attempted.
+Inventory gathering cannot succeed in the following cases, which are logged in \$(CommonAppDataFolder)\Flexera Software\ Compliance\Logging\ InventoryRule\RuleID\OracleDBInventory.log on the inventory beacon: A database instance listed in the .ora files on an inventory beacon falls outside the scope of the inventory beacon (where the 'scope' is the intersection of the subnets assigned to the inventory beacon and the target for the rule that the inventory beacon is executing).
 In this case the OracleDBInventory.log file includes an entry like Skipped device 'deviceName' because it was not within the authorised ranges for this beacon and rule.
-In the case where the database instance is in the correct subnet assigned to the inventory beacon, but not listed in the targets incorporated in the currently-executing rule, the log entry is like Skipped device 'deviceIP' because it has no targets that are active (part of the current rule). - A database instance identified in an .ora file is not active at inventory time.
-In this case the OracleDBInventory.log file includes an entry like No inventory gathered for device 'deviceIP' because discovery did not find the service on the device.
+In the case where the database instance is in the correct subnet assigned to the inventory beacon, but no listed in the targets incorporated in the currently-executing rule, the log entry is like Skipped device 'deviceIP' because it has no targets that are active (part of the current rule). • A database instance identified in an .ora file is not active at inventory time.
+In this case the OracleDBInventory .log file includes an entry like No inventory gathered for device ' deviceIP ' because discovery did not find the service on the device.
 (Direct inventory gathering cannot access any standby database instances to collect inventory, since these instances are also 'dark' to the listener.
 To collect inventory covering standby database instances, use a locally-installed tracker of version 12.4 or later, through one of Agent-Based Collection of Oracle Inventory, FlexNet Inventory Scanner Collection of Oracle Inventory, or Zero-footprint Collection of Oracle Inventory.)
+Inventory failed The count of database instances where inventory collection was attempted but failed.
+This may be because: The credentials for the database instance were not configured in the Password Manager on the inventory beacon attempting to collect The instance was not running at inventory time.
+The instance was running, but was not active (that is, was in the idle state at inventory time.
+(Direct inventory gathering cannot access any standby database instances to collect inventory, since these instances are also 'dark' to the listener - as noted above.)